Computer networks

 linking up computers so they can talk to one another is pretty

 simple.
-Let's take a closer look!
+Let's take a closer look at how it works!

 What is a computer network?